 - Kick the Dog: Wilson Fisk does this to a Mis-blamed Frank Castle, but beware...

-- Killed Off for Real: by the end of the miniseries, the body count is as follows: Matt Murdock and Karen Page, Wilson Fisk, Norman Osborn, and heavily implied with Eric Magnus.
+- Killed Off for Real: By the end of the miniseries, the body count is as follows: Matt Murdock and Karen Page, Wilson Fisk, Norman Osborn, and heavily implied with Eric Magnus and Mystique.

 - Miscarriage of Justice: Frank Castle, very nearly.

-- Mythology Gag: oh, all over the place.
+- Mythology Gag: All over the place.
 This trope gets pulled off best when a panel shows a shot of various super-villains (another superimposed hallucination of Watts) and the next one shows their Powerless counterparts, who are simple jailbirds.

 - No-Holds-Barred Beatdown: Poor Matt Murdock, he didn't survive that one.